AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 ## Vector Field Histogram (VFH)

 I'm not going to explain what [Vector Field Histogram](https://www.mathworks.com/help/nav/ug/vector-field-histograms.html) is—that's outside the scope of this repo.
 Instead, I’ll focus on why I chose to use it.
+Normally, when designing an autonomous system, a few familiar names immediately come to mind—SLAM, A⁎, RRT⁎, and so on.
+These algorithms and frameworks have become staples in robotics.

 ## Repository Breakdown